In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 - For big compound movements, don’t go to failure but leave one rep in the tank.
 This can also be considered technical failure.
 Once your form breaks down the set is over.

-- For isolation exercises, you can pretty much go to complete muscular failure forever as long as you’re only doing 1-3 sets per movement.
+- For isolation exercises, you can pretty much go to complete muscular failure forever.

 - Each workout your goal is to try and beat the reps you did the previous week.

-- However, what you shouldn’t do is stop once you get to 12 if you have more reps in the tank.
+- However, what you shouldn’t do is stop once you get to 8 reps if you have more reps in the tank.
 Push it as hard as you can each week, focus on proper execution, and expect training to be hard.

 Building muscle is hard so you should expect the process to be physically demanding as well.

-Eventually, you’re going to plateau and not have the capacity to add more reps for multiple workouts in a row.
+Eventually, you’re going to plateau and not have the capacity to add more reps for multiple training sessions in a row.

 When this happens, you can either deload, back the weight off, or do a combination of both.

-If you choose to back the weight off, back it off 10-20% and try to break rep PR’s all the way up to where you plateaud.
+If you choose to back the weight off, back it off 10-20% and try to break rep PR’s up to where you plateaued.

 By that point, you should easily be able to get past that weight you were stuck at.